-One of the newer aids is the Christian bedtime pray app.
+Perhaps the newest of the aids is the Christian bedtime pray app.

 Each app is geared toward a slightly different audience of Christians.
 Each takes a different approach.

 One feature common to all of them are offerings of that include contemplative prayer prompts, scenarios and stories.
 Several others offer Bible readings in a calm, sleep-inducing voice.
 Whether this is a good thing should be debated.
-One probably should pay attention to and think about the Word rather than try to go to sleep.
+One is probably best served by paying attention to and pondering the Word rather than use it to try to go to sleep.
 On the other hand, some schedules are so frantic that some users feel that’s the best time the have to work it into their schedule.

 It’s important to note that the Christian bedtime prayer app variety isn’t limited to just these apps.
 For example, there are general-purpose rosary apps and websites one can use at bedtime.
 There are prayer videos and sermons on YouTube and other streaming sites.
 There are podcasts on apps dedicated to that.

 A bedtime prayer app offers a centralized place for resources.
 These resources are designed for a particular demographic.

 These apps are quickly evolving, and, likely, a given app will further refine its features as time goes on.
 We’ll make an effort to update this article regularly.
 For the most up-to-date information, consult the apps themself.